DevMark006/DevMark006/README.md

 - 👋 Hi!
 I'm @DevMark006.
 You can call me Mark.
-I'm interested working on many projects especially in web, applicaton and software development.
+I'm interested working on many projects especially in web development.
 - I'm currently learning and improving my coding skills and knowledge in different programming languages.
-- I had some previous experience and projects done in these languanges (HTML, CSS, PYTHON, JAVA, C++, and R).
+- I have experience and have done many projects from the past.
-- Now I wanted to focus on these technologies such as Bootstrap, React and Javascript to improve my web development skills.
+- I wanted to expand my knowledge in web development and become a full-stack.
-- Hope we can collaborate and learn together, Thank you!
+- I hope we can collaborate and learn together, Thank you!